texas labor laws

 Texas Labor Laws: What Employers and Workers Need to Know

-There are many federal labor and employment laws that Texas employers must follow.
+There are many federal labor laws that Texas employers must follow.
 Businesses must prevent employment discrimination, maintain fair employee schedules, and uphold the minimum wage.

 Texas also has a variety of state laws that complement existing federal laws.
 Let’s look at labor laws in Texas and learn how to keep your company up to code.